Saleum

-Saleum or Saleuëm (lit.
+Saleum or Saleuem (lit.
 'Greetings') is an Acehnese folk song, originating from Aceh, Indonesia.'

 Description

-"Saleuëm" is used as a welcoming song, greeting guests and visitors of Aceh.'
-The word "saleuëm" (Jawoë: سلام; /ace/) can be translated as "greetings" or a prayer for safety. saleuëm may also refer to the Arabic phrase "As-salamu alaykum", a common Muslim greeting, which is present in the song's lyrics.
-The song "Saleuëm" is one of the many results of Islamic influence in Acehnese culture.
+"Saleuem" is used as a welcoming song, greeting guests and visitors of Aceh.'
+The word "saleuem" (Jawoe: سلام; /ace/) can be translated as "greetings" or a prayer for safety. saleuem may also refer to the Arabic phrase "As-salamu alaykum", a common Muslim greeting, which is present in the song's lyrics.
+The song "Saleuem" is one of the many results of Islamic influence in Acehnese culture.

-"Saleuëm" is thought to originate from the Samudera Pasai Sultanate, used as a tool for preaching Islam.
+"Saleuem" is thought to originate from the Samudera Pasai Sultanate, used as a tool for preaching Islam.

 Renditions

-"Saleuëm" was popularised by the Community of Nyawöung, being listed as the first track in their 2000 album Album Aceh: Nyawöung. the rendition of the song was sung by Mukhlis.
+"Saleuem" was popularised by the Community of Nyawöung, being listed as the first track in their 2000 album Album Aceh: Nyawöung. the rendition of the song was sung by Mukhlis.